 Why Disability Insurance Most people insure their material possessions - their homes and cars, for example.
 But many people don't insure what is probably their most valuable asset - their ability to work and earn income.
 If a person becomes sick or injured and can't work, will that person be able to pay bills and maintain the same or similar standard of living?
-64% of wage earners believe they have a 2% or less chance of becoming disabled for three months or more during their working career.1 Statistical data paints a much different picture - just over 25% of today's 20 year olds will become disabled before they retire.2 Every income earner needs disability income insurance.
+64% of wage earners believe they have a 2% or less chance of becoming disabled for three months or more during their working career.
+Statistical data paints a much different picture - just over 25% of today's 20 year olds will become disabled before they retire.
+Every income earner needs disability income insurance.
 Disability insurance can help pay bills by replacing a portion of lost income.
 It can help maintain a lifestyle, help protect the insured and their family from needing to liquidate hard earned assets or falling into serious debt.
 Individual disability insurance pays the insured benefits if they cannot work due to an injury or illness.
 Some policies pay partial benefits if they are only able to work parttime.
-Disability insurance generally provides replacement of 65% of income.
+Disability insurance generally provides replacement of 65% to 75% of income depending on the taxability of the benefits.